People

 Biochemistry B.S. student

-David is continuing a project to use single-molecule force spectroscopy to study the sugar pucker of single-stranded RNA.
+David is using single-molecule force spectroscopy to study the sugar pucker of single-stranded RNA.

 Lab Alumni